The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 On Sept 21, when the $100k fee was announced, it dropped sharply.

+A partial recovery followed, but volatility remains.
 Infosys and Wipro ADRs each dipped 3–4%, reflecting cost fears.

 Long-Term Outlook

-Policy push: India may negotiate exemptions, but also expand incentives for GCCs and upskilling.
+Policy push: India may negotiate exemptions but also expand incentives for GCCs and upskilling.

 Where Will Indian Talent Go Instead?